Collected notes and photos from getting around.

 Warsaw Chopin (WAW)

 The first time I flew through here was in 2013.
-The good part was that this was the cheapest connection between the Midwest and central Europe at that time.
-The bad was that as I got out of the plane, they took me and a handful of other passengers into a small room, patrolled by a guy with a Kalashnikov, and asked questions like, "Why do you want to emigrate into Poland?"
+The good part was that this was the most affordable connection between the Midwest and central Europe at that time.
+The bad was that as I got out of the plane, they took me and a handful of other passengers into a small room patrolled by a guy with a Kalashnikov, and asked questions like, "Why do you want to emigrate to Poland?"
 I was just transferring, so after presenting my boarding passes, I was released.
-Still, tho, I couldn't stop thinking that they must've smoked some darn material.
-But I also remember that they had free wifi back when it wasn't a standard yet.
-And maybe, one day I would have a chance to reevaluate the staff, too.
+Still, tho, I couldn't stop thinking about what they were smoking before.
+But I also remember that they had free Wi-Fi back when it wasn't a standard yet.
+Maybe, one day I would have a chance to reevaluate the staff.
 Airports can change.
 For instance...

 Vienna Schwechat (VIE)